Our pricing for bringing and defending claims for unfair or wrongful dismissal

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 If a settlement is reached during pre-claim conciliation, your case is likely to take 12-16 weeks.
 If your claim proceeds to a Final Hearing, your case is likely to take 38-52 weeks.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

-Our team has over 13 years of collective experience in delivering high quality work in all matters relating to employment claims, for both employee and employer.
+Our team has over 15 years of collective experience in delivering high quality work in all matters relating to employment claims, for both employee and employer.
 The team has particular expertise in assessing employment matters from both a legal and HR perspective, having legal and CIPD qualification.
-We currently have two members of the team who may work on your matter.
 Regardless of who works on your matter they will be supervised by either the Partner and Head of the Dispute Resolution Department, Amy Cusworth, or the Managing Partner, Richard Sheppard.